Learning outcomes review

 We are undertaking a review of the GDC’s learning outcomes for dental team registration.
 These outcomes are detailed in Preparing for Practice which was first published in 2011 and revised in 2015.

-The process for reviewing the learning outcomes was launched in September 2019 and is starting mid-2020.
-The project has been affected by the COVID-19 pandemic and the outcome of the review is not anticipated to be published until late 2021 at the earliest.
+The process for reviewing the learning outcomes was launched in September 2019.
+The project has been affected by the COVID-19 pandemic and the outcome of the review is not anticipated to be published until 2022 at the earliest.

 We have started work to pull together sources of information to inform the review, but this is where we need you.
 We need your experiences of dental care to identify those learning outcomes that require particular attention and possible amendment.

-Whether you have recently been in education, delivered a training course or supervised a newly qualified dental professional, we would welcome your feedback.
+Whether you have recently been in education, delivered a training course or supervised a newly qualified dental professional, we would welcome your feedback on the following:

 • Areas of education you feel are outdated